 But when you get to the root of the real emissions, it’s the diesels that pose the problems.
 A high efficiency petrol engine has far fewer emissions.
 And how can you tax the man who drives the Fiat 500 1.2 twice as much – because his car is twice as polluting – as the man with the 911?

-The answer is, you can’t.
+The answer is, you can’t (well, not easily).
 So we will continue to be taxed on the spurious CO2 emissions, and not on the harmful NOx, CO and HydroCarbons.
 Despite those emissions being damaging to health.